luksfarris/luksfarris.github.io/docs/_posts/2019-04-08-guide-to-scrum.md

 ---

-##### *NB*: I'm a certified Scrum Master (2014) that has been working with Scrum for almost a decade.
+*NB: I'm a certified Scrum Master (2014) that has been working with Scrum for almost a decade.
 This content is not affiliated with or sponsored by any organization.
 The views expressed here are mine.
-This document was updated many times over the years.
+This document was updated many times over the years.*

-##### Read time: 20 minutes.

 <img src="/assets/img/scrum/rugby.jpeg">